mapswipe/python-mapswipe-workers/import_module/readme.md

 ## About the Grouping Algorithm
 If the terms *group*, *task* and *project* sound not familiar to you in the context of MapSwipe have a look at the [MapSwipe data model](../mapswipe_data_model.md) first.

 The grouping algorithm creates a `.json` file that can be uploaded into firebase groups table.
-This file containers also the task information for all tasks within each group.
+This file contains also the task information for all tasks within each group.
 There is no separate file for tasks.
 All information is stored in the `group_{project_id}.json` file.
 Basically the grouping workflow contains of these steps:
 * load geometry from `.kml`, `.geojson` or `.shp` file (`get_geometry_from_file(input_file)`)
 * slice input polygon horizontally (`get_horizontal_slice(extent, geomcol, config['zoom'])`)
     * All created slices will have a height of three tiles